-How to Export Office 365 Mailbox to PST Using 4 Different Ways
+Export Office 365 Mailbox to PST Using eDiscovery, PowerShell and Outlook

-By the end of this article, you will have a better understanding of how to export Office 365 mailbox to a PST file using both manual methods and a professional tool.
+By the end of this article, you will have a better understanding of how to export Office 365 mailbox to PST files using both manual methods and by using a free professional tool.
 Additionally, we will also discuss some best practices for exporting and importing data, including how to ensure that your data remains secure throughout the process.

-Generally speaking, I am a huge fan to export Office 365 mailboxes to PST file format when needed to create PST from the Office 365 mailbox.
-See below how exporting Office 365 Online / On-premises will help you in different scenarios
+Generally speaking, I am a huge fan of exporting Office 365 mailboxes to PST file format when needed to create PST from the Office 365 mailbox.
+See below how exporting Office 365 Online / On-premises will help you in different scenarios:

 • A critical situation where you need to archive Office 365 mailbox to PST data for Legal / Audit purposes